publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch57/m__us_usc_t16_s3703.md

         (1) to accept, receive, solicit, hold, administer and use any gift, devise, or bequest, either absolutely or in trust, of real or personal property or any income therefrom or other interest therein;

-        (2) to acquire by purchase or exchange any real or personal property or interest therein, subject to subsection (e) of this section;
+        (2) to acquire by purchase or exchange any real or personal property or interest therein, subject to subsection (e);

         (3) to invest any funds provided to the Foundation by the Federal Government in obligations of the United States or in obligations or securities that are guaranteed or insured by the United States;